sebastiancarlos/yas-bdsm/README.md

 #### 3. What if there is a conflict between yas-bdsm's dotfiles and my home folder?

 The first time you run `yas-bdsm install`, it will ask you to back up your current dotfiles that conflict with those to be installed.
-If you accept, a `backup` folder will be created in the `yas-bdsm` folder, which can be restored to your home directory at any time by running `yas-bdsm restore-backup`.
+If you accept, a `installation-backup` folder will be created in the `yas-bdsm` folder, which can be restored to your home directory at any time by running `yas-bdsm restore-backup`.

 #### 4. Is Windows supported?